Playing Favorites By Marshall Goldsmith There’s a reason I devote...

 Johnson & Johnson, tied for first on the top-20 list, has successfully involved its executives in leadership development.
 Its CEOs, formerly Ralph Larsen and now Bill Weldon, and top executive team regularly participate in a variety of leadership-building activities.
 Having a dialogue with the CEO about his business challenges and developmental needs makes it a lot easier for employees to discuss their own business challenges and developmental needs.

-That kind of candor can even help turn around a troubled company.
+Executive candor can even help turn around a troubled company.
 Consider Northrop Grumman, the aerospace defense contractor.
 CEO Kent Kresa inherited a company that had a poor reputation for integrity, a battered stock price, and an unfortunate reputation as one of the least-admired companies in its industry.
-His leadership team reversed the company’s poor image and engineered a turnaround in performance.
+His leadership team reversed the company’s poor image and engineered an amazing turnaround – ultimately becoming the Forbes’ most-admired company.
 From the beginning of the process, Kent led by example.
 He communicated clear expectations for ethics, values, and behavior.
 He made sure that he was evaluated by the same standards that he set for everyone else.
 He consistently reached out to coworkers.
-He didn’t just work to develop his leaders—he created an environment in which the company’s leaders were working to develop him.
+He didn’t just work to develop his leaders–he created an environment in which the company’s leaders were working to develop him.

 Unfortunately, in the same way that CEO support and involvement can help companies nurture leaders, CEO arrogance can have the opposite effect.
 When the boss acts like a little god and tells everyone else they need to improve, that behavior can be copied at every level of management.
 Every level then points out how the level below it needs to change.
 The end result: No one gets much better.